makabongwe47/zero_day/0x00-vagrant/README.md

-My second read me done on my local computer
+My read me for the vagrant project